 Marketing/PR and Media Affinity Group (M&M) functions as a marketing/pr “think tank” for furthering museums as a form of education and entertainment.
 Targeted to museum professionals with responsibility for communications, M&M encourages members to share ideas and brainstorm new marketing and media avenues.
 The group provides a safe environment for members to offer insights into successes and failures of efforts in their communities.

 Currently seeking leadership.
 If interested, please email email@example.com

 Museum Emerging Leaders of Texas (MELT) affinity group serves TAM members in the early years of their museum careers by encouraging involvement in TAM, providing educational opportunities for career development, and creating networking opportunities that allow members to develop professional relationships with other emerging leaders and established professionals.

-Texas Association of Museums Diversity Committee (TAM DIVCOM) encourages diversity and inclusion among staff members of museums and cultural institutions in the Texas region.
-The goal of TAM DIVCOM is to provide a platform for networking, professional development, education and the retention of industry professionals of diverse backgrounds, ethnicities, and cultural diversity.
+Texas Association of Museums Diversity Committee (IDEA) encourages diversity and inclusion among staff members of museums and cultural institutions in the Texas region.

 Kheli Willetts, Chair

 Houston, TX 77020